cenodude/CrossWatch/README.md

 ---

 ## Live Scrobbling (Plex/Jellyfin/Emby to Trakt and/or SIMKL)
-CrossWatch can <b>scrobble your real-time Plex, Jellyfin, and Emby playback to Trakt</b>, so episodes and movies you watch are instantly marked as “Watching” or “Watched” on Trakt/SIMKL.
+CW can <b>scrobble your real-time Plex, Jellyfin, and Emby playback to Trakt</b>, so episodes and movies you watch are instantly marked as “Watching” or “Watched” on Trakt/SIMKL.
 Have Plex Pass / Emby Premiere? you can use <b>Webhook</b>.
 No Pass/Premiere?
 Use the <b>Watcher</b>.
 Jellyfin users: use <b>Webhook</b>.
 Personally, I prefer the watcher because it’s real-time.